SergeyRe/headlesscms.org/content/projects/b2evolution.md

 ---
 ## b2evolution CMS: The most integrated CMS ever

-b2evolution is a Content Management System aimed at making it easy to build and maintain websites for sharing information and collaborating with your community.
+b2evolution is a Content Management System aimed at making it easy to build and maintain websites for sharing information and collaborating with your community.test

 From a simple homepage to a blog, a photo gallery or a newsletter... all the way up to a full-featured community site with forums, members directory and private messaging, b2evolution includes everything you need in a single integrated package (which saves you time on setup and upgrades).